 Friction and gravity are everywhere.
 This applies to everything that manifests itself as a matter.
-However, friction as we see it can be partly be overcome using different methods:
+However, friction as we see it can be partly be overcame using different methods:

 What if we apply these laws of nature in our lives?
 The goal is to achieve the 100% mechanical efficiency and to keep us to stay in motion – to move forward and to reach our desired destination.
 Imagine a life or a system that can operate with its hundred percent potential – or even just the 99%.
 Imagine what we can achieve.